 - Virginia Tech users must be eligible for 2FA.
 Guests and services can bind normally.

 - U2F is not supported.

-- User without a Duo Account will receive an Invalid Credentials response from the directory (err=49), with a response message of: “Access denied.
+- Virginia Tech users without a Duo Account will receive an Invalid Credentials response from the directory (err=49), with a response message of: “Access denied.
 The username you have entered cannot authenticate with Duo Security.
 Please contact your system administrator.”

 - OSX - Binds twice on login.
 If using Duo push, you will get two notifications.
 If using other factors, you may have difficulty.